Liberia entry requirements for France passport holders

 May be checked

 French passport holders need a visa to enter Liberia.
-You must arrange this before you travel — there is no visa on arrival for French citizens as of 2026.
-Start the application at least two weeks before your trip.
+You must arrange this before you travel — there's no visa-on-arrival option for French citizens.
+Plan ahead and get your paperwork sorted at a Liberian embassy or consulate.

 Entry requirements